Skip First Level Navigation | Skip All Navigation

 It is a regulation requirement for Level III and Level IV Residential Care Facilities, Level III and Level IV PNMIs and Assisted Living Facilities to have workers trained in Medication Administration to administer medications in these settings.

 This program involves a 24 hour curriculum for the Level III and Level IV residential care facilities that are served by the Office of Adults with Cognitive and Physical Disabilities.
 The CRMA 35-45 hour curriculum is for all other Level III and Level IV facilities.
 This program can only be taught by trainers approved the DHHS Division of Licensing and Regulatory Services.

-Certain Level IV facilities whose primary purpose is to care for persons with severe mental illness or mental retardation may be approved to have alternative training.
-If you have any questions regarding your facility, contact Paul Tabor in the Office of Aging and Disability Services (OADS) at (207) 287-9200 - http://www.maine.gov/dhhs/oads/index.html , or the Office of Substance Abuse and Mental Health Services (SAMHS) at (207)287-2595 - http://www.maine.gov/dhhs/samhs/.
+Certain Level IV facilities whose primary purpose is to care for persons with intellectual and developmental disabilities may be approved to have alternative training.
+If you have any questions regarding your facility, contact the Office of Aging and Disability Services (OADS) at (207) 287-9200 - http://www.maine.gov/dhhs/oads/index.html , or the Office of Substance Abuse and Mental Health Services (SAMHS) at (207)287-2595 - http://www.maine.gov/dhhs/samhs/.

 Further information regarding this program may be obtained by contacting the Division of Licensing & Certification at (207)287-9300 or email@example.com

 |Copyright © 2022 All rights reserved.|